NSION/nsc3/team-bridge.md

 ## Team-Bridge Service description:

 NSC3 Team-Bridge Service is designed to broadcast live-stream between independent NSC3 servers.
 Team-Bridge commication pipe is linking NSC3 Servers organisations together.
 Pipes can be one-directional or bi-directional.
+Communication protocol can be TCP or UDP.
+Only the TCP pipe is encrypted.

-Team-Bridge service will handle only device level live-stream broadcasting by remaning original device identifications at destination organisation.
+Team-Bridge service is managing live-stream broadcasting from devices per specified organisation.
+In order to avoid overlapping with device indentifications the original device identifications at source organisation is renamed at destination organisation.
+Team-Bridge is syncronizing only devices, exclusing users identified data.

 ### One-Directional pipe:

 One-Directional pipe contains two elements client and server.
 Dataflow point of view client is defining source organisation  and server node is defining the destination organisation.
-Communication protocol can be TCP or UDP.

 Pre-requisites for installation:
 - 2 x NSC3 servers installed